rprovodenko/corprime-test/README.md

 npm run run-sender:speedrun
 ```
 It's there for stress testing, to see where the issues are to do with performance and generally to speed up dev/test cycle.
 It likely won't give a smooth experience - the UI isn't optmised for it (but could be).

+### Prod/demo deployment

+The demo is deployed using nginx, pm2 and a VPS.
+Should anyone want to recreate that deployment `nginx.conf` is located the root of the repository and should provide all the information required.